 Theatre productions of all kinds are staged in Kittredge Theatre, the home of the Department of Theatre.
 This 320-seat proscenium theatre, operated by the Theatre Crew under the supervision of Technical Director Don Baker, includes a stage large enough to seat an audience for intimate theatre productions, a 30-batten counterweight system, a computer-controlled lighting system, and audio and video-projection capabilities.
 In addition to Kittredge Theatre, work is also performed at the outdoor Amphitheatre adjacent to Kittredge, and sometimes in Bryson Gym or in the Pavilion.

 Auditions for all plays are open to all members of the community, and casting is done without regard to class standing.
 Competition for parts is sometimes intense, but an effort is made to keep the process from becoming too intimidating.
 All students, including those with no previous experience, are encouraged to audition for plays.
 Preference may be given to students who have taken or are taking Theatre Department classes, including Theater/English majors and Theatre minors.
-However, Warren Wilson Theatre and the Department of Theatre consciously foster a welcoming atmosphere of inclusivity; good theatre does not thrive in a “cliquish” atmosphere.
+Warren Wilson Theatre and the Department of Theatre consciously foster a welcoming and inclusive atmosphere.

 For those students who are interested in a non-performance experience, the theatre is constantly seeking volunteer assistance in many areas, including lighting, sound, stage management, box office, ushering, publicity, and set, costume, and prop construction; academic credit may be earned for serious involvement in some of these activities.
 Positions on the Theatre Crew are much sought after, and experience shows that those who start as volunteers often end up on the crew.
 In addition, the Department of Theatre works to arrange theatre-related service opportunities for Wilson students in the larger Asheville area.

-WWC contracts with an outside transportation company to provide Asheville Regional Airport (http://www.flyavl.com/) shuttle transportation to resident students for scheduled college breaks.
+WWC contracts with an outside transportation company to provide Asheville Regional Airport shuttle transportation to resident students for scheduled college breaks.
 College breaks include summer orientation, fall break, winter break, spring break and the year-end departure from campus.
 This shuttle service is only available, for a fee, to students who register in advance for the service.
-Reservation information can be found in the Transportation Services (http://www.warren-wilson.edu/info/bus.php) website.
+Reservation information is opened a month prior to breaks and can be accessed through the Transportation Services website.

 Students can take advantage of the Asheville Transit Bus system, a service provided by the City of Asheville FREE of charge to all Warren Wilson students with a valid student ID.
 Students are picked up in front of the library and can either travel east to Black Mountain or west to downtown Asheville.

 Warren Wilson College vans are used to provide transportation in urgent situations and emergencies and for scheduled medical appointments.
-Additionally, they are used to provide transportation for service trips through the Service Program office (http://www.warren-wilson.edu/~service/), weekend camping, caving, climbing, hiking and paddling trips through Outdoor Programs (http://www.warren-wilson.edu/~outdoors/) and special trips through academic programs.
+Additionally, they are used to provide transportation for service trips through the Service Program Office, weekend camping, caving, climbing, hiking and paddling trips through Outdoor Programs and special trips through academic programs.